 Based on the positive results and findings documented in the recent odour audit reports, TOU is of the view that the Terminal is operating in a manner that is very unlikely to adversely impact the local amenity from an odour viewpoint under the current operating and maintenance practices.

-The odour performance of the Terminal has significantly improved in this reporting period compared to previous reporting periods.
+The odour performance of the Terminal remains consistent to the previous reporting period.